sergueik/cpan2rpm/README.md

 Info
 ----
-Copy of the [cpan2rpm](http://search.cpan.org/dist/cpan2rpm/cpan2rpm) utility for generation of enterprise RPM repository for Perl modules which are too demanding to build at provisioning time.
+Fork of [cpan2rpm](http://search.cpan.org/dist/cpan2rpm/cpan2rpm) utility for generation of enterprise RPM repository for Perl modules which are too demanding to build at provisioning time.
 The project appears stale, script needs minor modifications.

 Example
 -------